 If you have short fingers

 Now, I’m not saying that the piano is the easiest to play for people with short fingers or small hands.
 It isn’t, but it’s one of the easiest.
 There are no strings that you have to reach or percussions you need to strike.
-You simply need your fingers to get accustomed to various speeds of pressing keys to reaching as many keys as you can when playing a song.
+You simply need your fingers to get accustomed to various speeds of pressing keys to reach as many keys as you can when playing a song.
 Quite similar to speed typing on your laptop, right?

 If you don’t like standing up while you play